Skip to content

 Can I visit Zvartnots Cathedral on a layover? +

-Yes — and it’s the best short-layover move of any airport in the region.
-The 7th-century UNESCO Zvartnots Cathedral ruins stand just west of the terminal on the A2, a short taxi ride away.
-On a 3-hour-plus layover a quick round trip is realistic; confirm timing with your driver and keep your security buffer.
+Yes, and it is the most achievable short-layover option of any Caucasus airport.
+The 7th-century UNESCO-listed Zvartnots Cathedral ruins stand just west of the terminal on the A2 road toward Etchmiadzin — a short taxi ride from the terminal.
+On a 3-hour-plus layover a quick round trip is realistic; confirm timing with your driver before you leave and hold a security buffer for the return.
+Built 641–661 AD under Catholicos Nerses III, it rose to an estimated 45 metres before an earthquake brought it down; the excavated foundations and columns were inscribed by UNESCO in 2000.

 Can I use Priority Pass at Zvartnots Airport? +

 Yes.
-The Converse Bank business lounge — airside, after passport control, on the third floor above duty-free — accepts Priority Pass, DragonPass and LoungeKey, plus business-class tickets.
-Walk-in access is about 25,000 AMD online or 30,000 AMD at the door.
-It has food, drinks, showers and free Wi-Fi.
+The Converse Bank business lounge — airside, after passport control, on the third floor above duty-free — accepts Priority Pass, DragonPass and LoungeKey on a walk-in basis, as well as business-class boarding passes.
+Walk-in access costs about 25,000 AMD booked online or 30,000 AMD paid at the door.
+It has food, drinks including alcohol, free Wi-Fi and showers.

-Is a layover long enough to see Yerevan? +
+Is a layover long enough to see Yerevan city centre? +

 Which airlines fly from Zvartnots Airport? +

-Home carriers FlyOne Armenia, Armenian Airlines and Shirak Avia, with a Wizz Air base, plus Lufthansa, Qatar Airways, Air France, FlyDubai, LOT and Aeroflot.
-Armenia has had no single flag carrier since Armavia folded in 2013.
+Home carriers FlyOne Armenia, Armenian Airlines and Shirak Avia, plus a Wizz Air base.
+International carriers on the board include Lufthansa, Qatar Airways, Air France, FlyDubai, LOT and Aeroflot.
+Armenia has had no single national flag carrier since Armavia folded in 2013, so the route map is a combination of home start-ups and foreign airlines.

 Is Zvartnots Airport being expanded? +

 Yes.
-A $500 million, ten-year expansion announced in October 2025 will roughly double capacity, raising boarding gates from 6 to 16 and enlarging arrivals, passport control and customs; a second terminal was declared urgent by the prime minister in April 2026.
-Expect a busy single terminal in the meantime.
+A $500 million, ten-year expansion announced in October 2025 will roughly double capacity, raising boarding gates from 6 to 16 and enlarging arrivals, passport control and customs.
+In April 2026, Prime Minister Nikol Pashinyan declared construction of a second terminal something that “can no longer be postponed.”
+In the meantime, expect a functional but congested single terminal, with passport-control queues that can back up during peak international banks.

 What food should I try in Yerevan? +